openedx/edx-documentation/en_us/shared/exercises_tools/numerical_input.rst

 .. _Use Hints in a Numerical Input Problem:

 ********************************************
-Use Hints in a Numerical Input Problem
+Using Hints in a Numerical Input Problem
 ********************************************

 You can use hints in a numerical input problem, using the simple editor